 These exceptional women are literally flooded with love and gifts as their friends and family show their support by attending and cheering them on.

 This will probably be a sold out event so book your tickets early.
+If you need tickets let us know.

 As a little sister would — I like to follow my sister either in person or in this case online.
 My real life sister has been up to her amazing self again by having just completed a successful runway fashion show in order to increase breast cancer awareness.